ajzeigert/zeigert.com/src/posts/2023-12-21-how-this-website-is-built.md

 date: 2023-12-21
 draft: false
 tags:
-    - Javascript
+    - javascript
-    - Deno
+    - deno
-    - Lume
+    - lume
 ---

 I'm primarily a javascript developer.
 I have built many websites, from simple, single HTML documents to large "enterprise" style apps.
 I'm quite comfortable building React [SPAs](https://developer.mozilla.org/en-US/docs/Glossary/SPA), in which the server sends a single HTML document to the client, which in turn instructs the client to download a few kilobytes or megabytes of javascript, which then constructs the UI and makes additional calls to the server for data.
 This usually results in a lovely, snappy interface that users have become quite accustomed to.